Issuance and Trading of Government and ...

 Which of the following is least likely a source of bond repayment?

-A is incorrect: Investors in corporate bonds rely on the operating the firm’s cash flows as their primary source for interest and principal payments.
+A is incorrect: Investors in corporate bonds rely on the operating cash flows of the firm as their primary source for interest and principal payments.

 B is incorrect: Local or regional governments may use fees from infrastructure projects as a source of bond repayment.